janne808/radiofreerobotron-k8s/README.md

 Build manifests for home lab cluster

-Depends on Sealedsecrets, ArgoCD and Traefik installs on cluster
+Depends on NFS provisioner, Sealedsecrets, ArgoCD and Traefik installs on cluster